The Best Password Managers of 2025

 What happens if I forget my master password?

-If you forget your master password, many password managers have recovery options, but some may not allow you to recover your vault, highlighting the importance of choosing a password you can remember.
+If you forget your master password, many password managers have recovery options, but some may not allow you to recover your vault, so create a master password you can remember.

 -